ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Viewing the List of Workflows in a Repository

 When your repository is added, the repository shows in the *Repositories* list.
 You can now click the entry for the repository to open it so that you can view the imported workflows.
-If a workflow is found, click the corresponding number to view the list of workflows.
+If any workflows are found, click the corresponding number to view the list of workflows.

    ![Repository workflows](../images/embedworkflow_workflownumbers.png)